Last Updated on December 24, 2020 by Janet Frost

 Special Interest Shows

-This list of special interest gatherings are both fairs and festivals.
-The names fair and festival are used interchangeably, but the focus is predominately on the Arts.
+This list of special interest gatherings are both fairs and festivals with the focus predominately on the Arts.

 - Music Festivals: Summerfest in Milwaukee, WI; Lollapalooza in Chicago, IL